 The legally qualified chair will make a decision on whether the hearing will be held in public, in private or part public/private and wherever possible should state why.

-The Office of the Police & Crime Commissioner for Essex is responsible for the appointment and training of the legally qualified chair.
+The Office of the Police, Fire & Crime Commissioner for Essex is responsible for the appointment and training of the legally qualified chair.

 Booking to attend